University of Illinois

 Professor Vura-Weis received his B.S. degree in Chemistry from Stanford University in 1999, then worked for several years as a software developer.
 The call of the lab beckoned, so he interned with Prof. Ed Solomon for a year to learn how electronic structure calculations can complement sensitive experimental techniques.
 He them moved to Northwestern University, where he worked with Profs.
 Mike Wasielewski and Mark Ratner as an NSF Graduate Research Fellow.
 After receiving his Ph.D. in 2009 he moved to Prof Steve Leone’s lab at UC Berkeley as an NSF ACC-F Postdoctoral Fellow.
-In 2012 he was awarded the ACS Physical Division Postdoctoral Research Award.
 He joined the University of Illinois faculty as an Assistant Professor in Fall 2013.
 His group uses advanced laser techniques to study the excited-state electronic and vibrational dynamics of inorganic and organometallic chromophores and photocatalysts.
 In 2023 he was awarded the ACS Richard Van Duyne Early Career Award in Experimental

 Many of the most difficult reactions performed by natural enzymes, such as water oxidation or dinitrogen reduction, occur at multimetallic transition metal clusters that both accumulate electrons or holes and serve as substrate binding and catalytic sites.
 These clusters serve as inspiration for synthetic chemists seeking to design artificial catalysts for production of solar fuels.
 We will measure electronic and vibrational dynamics of transition metal photocatalysts in solution with elemental and oxidation state specificity and ~30 femtosecond time resolution using tabletop ultrafast x-ray transient absorption spectroscopy.
 This technique, which generates extreme ultraviolet / soft x-ray pulses from a laser source using high-harmonic generation, will resolve critical details of the multiple steps comprising these photocatalytic reactions, from light absorption to bond-formation and release of products.
 Projects in our group will involve inorganic synthesis, femtosecond laser spectroscopy, and ab initio calculations of electronic structure and dynamics.
 In the long term, this research program will accelerate the development of photocatalysts for solar fuels production, enable quantitative prediction of electron dynamics in transition metal systems, and establish tabletop x-ray spectroscopy as a powerful tool for the study of inorganic and organometallic photochemistry.